Phone Habits of a Cheating Husband: 14 Patterns to Watch

 - You hear a phone vibrate or ring in the car, but his phone is in his hand and silent

-- He references a conversation or piece of information that didn't happen on any device you've seen
+- He references a conversation or piece of information that did not happen on any device you have seen

 - There are charges for a second phone line on the cell phone bill or bank statement

-- He's occasionally unreachable during times when he claims to be checking his phone
+- He is occasionally unreachable during times when he claims to be checking his phone

-- He has a charger for a phone model he doesn't currently own
+- He has a charger for a phone model he does not currently own

-If you suspect a second phone but have no proof, a dating app scan using his name and email can reveal profiles he registered from any device — not just the one you've seen.
+If you suspect a second phone but have no proof, a dating app scan using his name and email can reveal profiles he registered from any device — not just the one you have seen.

 Habit 14: Sudden Interest in Digital Privacy

 Privacy is normal.
 Everyone deserves some degree of digital privacy in a relationship.
-But a sudden, dramatic shift toward privacy — one that didn't exist before — is different from a long-held boundary.
+But a sudden, dramatic shift toward privacy — one that did not exist before — is different from a long-held boundary.

 A cheating husband who is suddenly interested in digital privacy may: